esparig/oscar/docs/usage.md

 ![logs button](images/usage/usage-15.png)

-In this view you can see all the jobs created for a service, as well as their status ("Pending", "Running", "Succeeded" or "Failed") and their creation, start and finish time.
+In this view, you can see all the jobs created for a service, as well as their status ("Pending", "Running", "Succeeded" or "Failed") and their creation, start and finish time.